How Encryption At-rest and In-transit Works

 The General Data Protection Regulation (GDPR) is a European Union law that protects an internet user’s privacy and security while browsing websites online.
 However, it doesn’t necessarily require at-rest data encryption.
 Encryption is more than a regulatory compliance issue.
 It reduces the probability of a successful breach—protecting your business, employees, and clients.
 Protecting your data also helps you avoid costly fines and damaged trust.

 Choose a VoIP provider with extensive security protocols and encryption in-transit and at-rest in addition to other essential VoIP business phone features.
-Furthermore, your organization is responsible for safeguarding passwords, monitoring access, reviewing call logs, deactivating inactive accounts, and using a virtual private network (VPN) for remote staff.
+Furthermore, your organization is responsible for safeguarding passwords, monitoring access, reviewing call logs, deactivating inactive accounts, and using a VPN for remote staff.

 If you’re looking for a VoIP provider with a 99.999% uptime guarantee and a secure calling environment, consider Nextiva.
 Its security features include 24/7 monitoring, biometric checkpoints, and an audited data center based on ISO certification.
-Read our comprehensive Nextiva review to learn about the pricing plans and features.
+Read our comprehensive Nextiva Contact Center review for pricing plans and features.

-Whether you’re securing data at-rest or data in-transit encryption, AES and Rivest-Shamir-Adleman (RSA) are the most common and trusted encryption techniques.
-AES encryption is used for in-transit and at-rest encryption, while RSA is typically used for transmitting data between two endpoints.
+Data at-rest and data in-transit encryption, AES, and Rivest-Shamir-Adleman (RSA) are the most common and trusted encryption techniques.
+AES is used to encrypt in-transit and at-rest data, while RSA is typically used for transmitting data between two endpoints.

 Bottom Line